I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt_wdf_device_release_hardware.md

 For more information about when the framework calls this callback function, see <a href="https://msdn.microsoft.com/9175ce95-196d-44bd-b31c-88386fa0d3d3">PnP and Power Management Scenarios</a>.

-For more information about hardware resources, see <a href="wdf.hardware_resources_for_kmdf_drivers">Hardware Resources for Framework-Based Drivers</a>.
+For more information about hardware resources, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

 For more information about drivers that provide this callback function, see <a href="https://msdn.microsoft.com/487d4a69-a8a8-406c-8572-688388deabe3">Supporting PnP and Power Management in Function Drivers</a>.